AIALA/aiala.infrastructure/README.md

 ## Getting started

 Update the default variables defined in [variables.tf](./terraform/variables.tf).
-The storage name has to be unique, that is why an id has to be add to the original name.
-It should be lower case, without any special characters.
+Some Azure resources have to be globally unique, that is why an id has to be added to the original name.
+This ID should be lower case, without any special characters.

-Run the `terraform init` command to fetch the Azure provider's configuration and set-up the Azure storage backend.
+In the 'terraform' folder, run the `terraform init` command to fetch the Azure provider's configuration and set-up the Azure storage backend.

-Check which Terraform will perform before applying the script by running `terraform plan`.
+Check which actions Terraform will perform before applying the script by running `terraform plan`.

 Apply your plan with : `terraform apply`